 “Gentlemen, thank you for showing up,” Wolfgang responded after an initial nod toward the CEO.

-Horace, relaxing in his chair, listened to his boss intently, knowing his presence was valued but comforted in the knowledge that he wouldn’t be doing any speaking himself, save the possibility of repeating a phrase for emphasis.
+Horatio, relaxing in his chair, listened to his boss intently.
+He knew that his presence was valued, but he was comforted in the knowledge that he wouldn’t be doing any speaking himself, save the possibility of repeating a phrase for emphasis.

 “Not a problem, Mr. Sinclair,” the CEO responded.
 “We didn’t have time to prepare much, but we always welcome you.
 I assume you want to talk about the François Project?”